OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     - *gfortran*

       If they are not already on your system, they should be easily installable using your package manager.
+OpenMDAO currently builds and passes all tests with gcc/gfortran 4.1.2.
+We expect that later versions of gcc/gfortran 4.X should also work.

-  - *OS X*:
+  - *Mac OS X*:

     - *gcc*